Skip to content

 Frequently asked questions

 It’s entirely up to you, but Pinnacle is always glad to share our expert advice.
 Customers often choose an underground 250-gallon tank for aesthetic reasons because it gives their property a “clean” look.
-However, if your budget is tight, you live in a flood zone, or you can keep your tank out of view, an above-ground tank may be a more viable option.
+However, if your budget is tight, you live in a flood zone, or you can keep your tank out of view, a 250-gallon above-ground tank may be a more viable option.

 We would have to determine if the tank that you currently have on your property can be pumped out safely.
 Since propane tanks are designed to keep propane in, some tanks need to be turned upside down to pump them out.
 For the safety of our customers and employees, we will not perform these tasks on-site.
 Some tanks may take hours to pump out, which could result in the assessment of a labor fee.